Implementation of discrete positive operator valued measures on linear optical systems using cosine-sine decomposition: Applications

 \subsection{Preparing arbitrary mixed states of a quantum system}

 Another interesting application of optical implementation of arbitrary POVM is the preparation of arbitrary mixed state in optical systems.
 Mixed state are important to calibrate the experimental setups.
 Furthermore, the mixed states have a fundamental uncertainty as they do not retain the information about the preparation basis.
-Here we show that POVM can be used to prepare an arbitrary state $\rho$ for $m$-dimensional quantum systems.
+Here we show how POVMs can be used to prepare an arbitrary given state $\rho$ for $m$-dimensional quantum systems.